 Curiosity Over Comparison: Reflections from a Remote Consultant

 It’s hard.
 Maybe impossible.
-But I’m trying—not always successfully—to resist the urge to compare myself to others.
+But I’m trying to resist the urge to compare myself to others.

-I like to imagine it’s like being at one of those silent discos from the early 2000s—everyone dancing to their own music through headphones.
-Same room, same party, different rhythms, different vibes.
+I like to imagine it’s like being at one of those silent discos from the early 2000s where everyone is dancing to their own music through headphones.
+Same room, same party, different pace, different vibes.
+I was surprised to learn from my niece that is still a thing.

 Lately, I’ve been reminding myself: I’m at the same party, connected to the rest of humanity, but the bass and treble are my own.